Today is Fete de la Musique in the French-speaking world.

 [... snip ...]
 While you may not have intended it this way, this sounds like favoritism, ...

 [... snip ...]
 Again, this sounds a bit like favoritism of a person who is already active in open source.

 [... snip ...]
 Again, this may be how your experience with GSoC works, but the goal of Outreachy is to try and get people who aren't currently open source contributors (or who are not as active contributors) to be accepted as Outreachy interns.
 That's why we have the rule that past GSoC or Outreachy applicants are ineligible to apply.

 There are more women like Magdalen out there who are passed over every day.

-Why was Debian using so much Google money to impress these women but they couldn't even pay for a meal for Carla?
+Why was Debian using $10,000 of Google money to impress the Albanian girls but they couldn't even pay for a meal for Carla?